shalinikannan23/TSA_EXP1/README.md

-# Ex.No: 01A PLOT A TIME SERIES DATA
+# Ex.No: 01 A PLOT A TIME SERIES DATA
 ###  Date:

 # AIM: